-It is the University's wish for graduates of Acadia to continue to possess the same sense of commitment to the University, and each other, that they experienced while they were members of the student body.
-The Office of Alumni Affairs, part of Acadia's Office of Advancement, engages graduates in the life of the university by coordinating annual class reunions; developing and supporting regional programming activities; and communicating about life on campus and the lives of alumni via electronic communication, mailings, and the Acadia Bulletin (our alumni magazine).
-Alumni Affairs also organizes special events during the year such as the Alumni Dinner, Homecoming, and the Annual Alumni Golf Tournament and works closely with the Board of Directors of the Alumni Association.
+It is the University's wish for alumni of Acadia to continue to possess the same sense of commitment to the University, and each other, that they experienced while they were members of the student body.
+The Alumni Affairs Office, part of Acadia's Office of Advancement, engages alumni in the life of the university by coordinating annual class reunions; developing and supporting regional programming activities; and communicating about life on campus and the lives of alumni via electronic communication, mailings, and the Acadia Bulletin (our alumni magazine).
+Alumni Affairs also organizes special events during the year such as the Alumni Dinner, Homecoming, and the Annual Alumni Golf Tournament while working closely with the Board of Directors of the Alumni Association.
+Being considered alumni of the university means that an individual has graduated from Acadia or has completed at least two years and left the university on their own accord.
+Alumni should remember to let us know where they are as they move about the world in their careers and lives so that the Alumni Affairs Office can stay in touch.